-On November 3, 2020, Oshkosh Area School District (OASD) residents will be able to vote on two school funding requests: one to renew existing operating funds, and another to fund school facility improvements.
+On November 3, 2020, Oshkosh Area School District (OASD) residents were able to vote on two school funding requests: one to renew existing operating funds, and another to fund school facility improvements.
 The requests align with OASD’s strategic plan and its long-range facilities plan - both of which were developed with extensive community input.

 Q1: Renew $7.95 million in annual operating funds previously approved by the community in 2014 and 2016 with no tax increase.
 Funds would help enable the district to continue to advance its community-developed strategic plan, while following its guiding principle of students first by sustaining academic programs, technology for learning, and student support services.